-A long literature in political science on voting and turnout, extending back to the 1940's, demonstrates that voting and turnout are strongly correlated with demographic variables - particularly age, education, and income.20 Common theories of voting behavior suggest that these variables affect the costs an individual incurs in finding out about political issues and the candidates running for office, as well as the mechanical hurdles associated with voting, such as the registration deadline and the location of polling places.
-For this reason, we include the following individual-specific variables in our analysis: age, education, race gender, marital status, family income, home ownership,21 whether or not one is a native-born US citizen,22 and length of time at current

-Four factors - the person's age, education, race, and income - are coded categorically.
-The respondent's age is measured using five dummy variables denoting an age of 18 to 25 years, 26 to 35 years, 36 to 45 years, 46 to 60 years, or 61 to 75 years.
+A long literature in political science on voting and turnout, extending back to the 1940's, demonstrates that voting and turnout are strongly correlated with demographic variables - particularly age, education, and income.
+Common theories of voting behavior suggest that these variables affect the costs an individual incurs in finding out about political issues and the candidates running for office, as well as the mechanical hurdles associated with voting, such as the registration deadline and the location of polling places.
+For this reason, we include the following individual-specific variables in our analysis: age, education, race gender, marital status, family income, home ownership, whether or not one is a native-born US citizen, and length of time at current address measured using five dummy variables denoting an age of 18 to 25 years, 26 to 35 years, 36 to 45 years, 46 to 60 years, or 61 to 75 years.
 The respondent's education is measured with three variables indicating that he or she has some grade school or high school education, a high school degree, or some college education (a BA degree is the omitted category).
-The race of the respondent is measured by three dummy variables denoting whether or not he or she selfidentifies as white, black, or Hispanic.
-Lastly, the respondent's family income is categorized by three variables demarcating an income of \$0-20,000 per year, \$20,000-40,000 per year, or \$40,000-60,000 per year (\$60,000 and up is the omitted category).
+The race of the respondent is measured by three dummy variables denoting whether or not he or she selfidentifies as white, black, or Hispanic, Lastly, the respondent's family income is categorized by three variables demarcating an income of \$0-20,000 per year, \$20,000-40,000 per year, or \$40,000-60,000 per year (\$60,000 and up is the omitted category).
 Gender, marital status, home ownership, whether or not one is a native-born citizen, and length of time at current address are each measured by simple dummy variables.
 If each of these variables takes on a value of 1, the respondent is male, married, a native-born US citizen, and a homeowner with less than six months at his or her current address.
 A value of zero for any of these variables denotes otherwise for the feature to which the variable pertains.